yardokun/google-ux-design-course/README.md

 - Is excellent for most designers and contexts
 - Includes FigJam access, a whiteboard for brainstorming, diagramming, and strategizing
 - Requires WiFi connection
 - Is a digital-first, remote-friendly, all-in-one tool, allowing for easier sharing, designing, collaboration, and reviewing in our ever-changing, more virtual workspace

+## The product development life cycle

+**Product development lifecycle:** The process used to take a product from an idea to reality.

+There are five stages in the product development lifecycle:

+- **Brainstorm:** An active discovery stage that's all about generating ideas about the user and potential needs or challenges the user might have.
+- **Define:** Using the insights from the brainstorm stage and starting to narrow the focus.
+- **Design:** Implementing insights into new designs using various tools.
+- **Test:** Evaluating the product design based on the feedback of potential users.
+- **Launch:** Sharing a finished version of the product with the public.